awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    + **Role name** – Choose the Amazon EKS service role to allow Amazon EKS and the Kubernetes control plane to manage AWS resources on your behalf\.
 For more information, see [Amazon EKS Service IAM Role](service_IAM_role.md)\.
    + **VPC** – The VPC to use for your cluster\.
    + **Subnets** – The subnets within the preceding VPC to use for your cluster\.
 By default, the available subnets in the VPC are preselected\.
 Your subnets must meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC Considerations](network_reqs.md)\.
-   + **Security Groups** – Specify one or more \(up to a limit of 5\) security groups within the preceding VPC to apply to the cross\-account elastic network interfaces for your cluster\.
+   + **Security Groups** – Specify one or more \(up to a limit of five\) security groups within the preceding VPC to apply to the cross\-account elastic network interfaces for your cluster\.
 Your cluster and worker node security groups must meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster Security Group Considerations](sec-group-reqs.md)\.
 **Important**
 The worker node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
 If this security group is shared with other resources, you might block or disrupt connections to those resources\.
    + **Endpoint private access** – Choose whether to enable or disable private access for your cluster's Kubernetes API server endpoint\.
 If you enable private access, Kubernetes API requests that originate from within your cluster's VPC use the private VPC endpoint\.
 For more information, see [Amazon EKS Cluster Endpoint Access Control](cluster-endpoint.md)\.